SebasLee/Amazon-Assesment/README.md

 # Forking Github Repositories

-This user guide teaches recent Github users how to fork a Github repository and implement changes.
+This user guide teaches junior programmers and recent Github users how to fork a Github repository and implement changes.
 It will center around MacOS systems.

 In short, forking and editing a repository follows these steps: